Killing off: Television

-The Simpsons killed off Edna Krabappel after the death of her late voice artist Marcia Wallace on October 25, 2013.
+The Simpsons, a show which often does not abide by continuity, has killed off several characters for different reasons: most notably, Maude Flanders was killed on-screen, due to a contract dispute with her voice actor, Maggie Roswell.
+Edna Krabappel died off-screen after the death of her late voice artist Marcia Wallace on October 25, 2013.

-Planters killed off its century-old mascot Mr. Peanut in an advertising campaign leading up to Super Bowl LIV, only to resurrect him as a baby during a commercial during that game.
+Priceline.com apparently killed off its lead character, the "Priceline Negotiator" (portrayed by longtime company spokesman William Shatner), in an advertisement during Super Bowl XLVI.
+The killing off, however, turned out to be a hoax, as Shatner returned with his protégé (portrayed by Kaley Cuoco) in later commercials.
+In a similar manner,Planters killed off its century-old mascot Mr. Peanut in an advertising campaign leading up to Super Bowl LIV, only to resurrect him as a baby during a commercial during that game.

 When racing driver Perry McCarthy left the television show Top Gear, his character, The Stig, was 'killed off' in a stunt involving driving a Jaguar off an aircraft carrier; he was replaced with a similar but white-suited version of the same character.

 After the death of Dan Blocker in 1972, Bonanza ended after its 14th season in 1973 without his character Hoss Cartwright.
 The result of having his character killed off did not occur until the TV film adaptation Bonanza: The Next Generation in 1988.

-In the Dinosaurs' infamous finale "Changing Nature", all the dinosaur characters are killed off by the coming of Ice age, leaving the audiences in shock ever since.
+In the Dinosaurs' infamous finale "Changing Nature", all the dinosaur characters are killed off by the coming of Ice age, surprising the audience.
 Michael Jacobs stated that "We certainly wanted to make the episode to be educational to the audience", and as people knew dinosaurs were no longer alive, "The show would end by completing the metaphor and showing that extinction."